5 Archaeological Discoveries That Confirmed the Bible in 2025

 Why would Byzantine Christians come to worship and pray in an ancient prison?

-The answer is clear: they knew that this location was where the apostle Paul was imprisoned, and they transformed it into a place of pilgrimage and devotion.
+The answer is clear: they knew that this place was where the Apostle Paul had been imprisoned, and they turned it into a site of pilgrimage and devotion.

-The book of Acts describes that Paul was taken prisoner to Caesarea after being captured in Jerusalem:
+The book of Acts describes how Paul was taken as a prisoner to Caesarea after being seized in Jerusalem:

 Acts 23:33-35